bit-brick/bit-brick-docs/docs/k1/k1-software/media/mpp.md

   /**
    * parent class
    */
-  MppData eBaseData;              ；MppData基类
+  MppData eBaseData;              // MppData base class

   /**
    * video parameter
    */
-  MppPixelFormat ePixelFormat;    ；视频的像素格式
-  S32 nWidth;                     ；视频的宽
-  S32 nHeight;                    ；视频的高
-  S32 nLineStride;                ；视频的对齐宽度
-  S32 nFrameRate;                 ；视频的帧率
+  MppPixelFormat ePixelFormat;    // Pixel format of the video S32 nWidth;                     // Width of the video S32 nHeight;                    // Height of the video S32 nLineStride;                // Aligned width of the video S32 nFrameRate;                 // Frame rate of the video

   /**
    * frame parameter
    */
-  S64 nPts;                       ；frame的pts
-  BOOL bEos;                      ；frame的eos flag MppFrameBufferType eBufferType; ；frame帧的buffer类型
-  S32 nDataUsedNum;               ；planner的数量
-  S32 nID;                        ；frame的ID
-  U8 *pData0;                     ；planner0的地址
-  U8 *pData1;                     ；planner1的地址
+  S64 nPts;                       // PTS of the frame BOOL bEos;                      // EOS flag of the frame MppFrameBufferType eBufferType; // Frame buffer type S32 nDataUsedNum;               // Number of planners S32 nID;                        // ID of the frame U8 *pData0;                     // Address of planner0 U8 *pData1;                     // Address of planner1
-  U8 *pData2;                     ；planner2的地址
+  U8 *pData2;                     // Address of planner2
-  U8 *pData3;                     ；planner3的地址
+  U8 *pData3;                     // Address of planner3
   void *pMetaData;
   S32 nFd[MPP_MAX_PLANES];
   U32 refCount;